ochaniashish/hugo-try/content/publication/example3/index.md

 ---
-title: 'News articles by Steven Russolillo from The Wall Street Journal'
+title: 'The media goes where it is needed: The relation between the investor base and media coverage'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Nicholas Guest
   - admin
+  - Mani Sethuraman

 # Author notes (optional)
 author_notes:
   - 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+date: '2011-07-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).